Open Educational Resources: Quick List of Examples

 There are many platforms which provide extensively, the latest and quality content material for you to develop a comprehensive and knowledge-based online course.

-Since there is numerous open educational resource examples and categories exist.
+Since there is numerous OER examples and categories exist.
 According to the level of functionality offered by the open educational resources website, there are three major categories of open educational resources:

-1. Directories – These provide a list of OER and links to resources which are available elsewhere on the Web
+1. Directories – These provide a list of OER and links to resources that are available elsewhere on the Web

 2. Platforms – Specific digital tools designed to “do” something with the OER

-3. Repositories – Databases or collection of OER, usually ones developed by a particular institution.
+3. Repositories – Databases or collections of OER, usually ones developed by a particular institution.

 With that, let us not have a closer look at five major platforms of open educational resources which you might not know about: